Teepee78/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. 3-islower.c checks if a number is lowercase
 4. 4-isalpha.c checks if a character is alphabetic
 5. 5-sign.c prints the sign of a number
+6. 6-abs.c returns the absolute number of a given integer